burcakotlu/GLANET/docs/source/tutorial.rst

 ^^^^

 **Required** if :option:`-e` is set.
-This option followed by a float value sets False Discovery Rate.
+This option followed by a float value sets False Discovery Rate for Benjamini-Hochberg multiple testing.
 Default option is :option:`-fdr 0.05`.

 -sl
 ^^^

 **Required** if :option:`-e` is set.
-This option followed by a float value sets Bonferroni Correction significance level.
+This option followed by a float value sets Significance Level for Bonferroni Correction multiple testing.
 Default option is :option:`-sl 0.05`.

 -s